zaralrubaie/IDS-SOC-systems-work/README.md

 Human-readable SOC Alert

 ---
-## Why Binary + Multi-class Models?
+## Binary vs Multi-class Classification

-- Binary Classification (Attack vs Normal)
+### Binary Classification (Attack vs Normal)

-Purpose:
+**Purpose:**
-Quickly filters traffic into:
+Quickly filters network traffic into two categories:

-1. Normal
-2.Attack
+- **Normal** – Benign traffic with no security risk
+- **Attack** – Potentially malicious activity requiring further analysis

+This model acts as the **first decision layer**, reducing alert noise and preventing unnecessary processing of benign traffic.

+---

-- Multi-class Classification (Attack Type)
+### Multi-class Classification (Attack Type)

-Purpose:
+**Purpose:**
-- Identifies the type of attack, such as:
+Identifies the **specific type of attack** when malicious traffic is detected, such as:

-1. DoS
-2. Probe
+- DoS (Denial of Service)
+- Probe (Scanning and reconnaissance)
-3. Exploit
+- Exploit
-4. Brute Force
+- Brute Force
-5. Other intrusion categories
+- Other intrusion categories

+This classification provides critical context for SOC analysts and enables **targeted investigation, prioritization, and response actions**.

 ##  Alert Prioritization: RAG & Severity
 The pipeline assigns: